onepanelio/core-docs/docs/reference/workflows/execute.md

 ---
-title: Execute a Workflow Template
+title: Executing a Workflow
-sidebar_label: Executing a Template
+sidebar_label: Executing a Workflow
-description: guide on how to execute/stop and re-run workflow templates
+description: How to execute, stop and re-run Workflows in Onepanel
 ---

-## Worksflow page
+## Execute a Workflow

 1. Click *View* on the workflow that you want to execute ![](/img/workflow_view_template.png)